simonmichael/hledger/hledger/hledger.m4.md

 We also provide simpler `-V` and `-X COMMODITY` aliases for this, which are often sufficient.
 The market prices are declared with a special `P` directive, and/or they can be inferred from the costs recorded in transactions, by using the `--infer-market-prices` flag.

-## -V: Value

-The `-V/--market` flag converts amounts to market value in their default *valuation commodity*, using the
-[market prices](#p-directive) in effect on the *valuation date(s)*, if any.
-More on these in a minute.

 ## -X: Value in specified commodity

-The `-X/--exchange=COMM` option is like `-V`, except you tell it which currency you want to convert to, and it tries to convert everything to that.
+The `-X COMM` (or `--exchange=COMM`) option converts amounts to their market value in the specified commodity, using the [market prices](#p-directive) in effect on the *valuation date(s)*, if any.
+(More on these in a minute.)

+Use this when you want to (eg) show everything in your base currency as far as possible.
+(Commodities for which no conversion rate can be found, will not be converted.)

+## -V: Value in default commodity(s)

+The `-V/--market` flag is a variant of `-X` where you don't have to specify COMM.
+Instead it tries to guess a *default valuation commodity* for each original commodity, based on the [market prices](#p-directive) in effect on the *valuation date(s)*.

+`-V` can often be a convenient shortcut for `-X MYCURRENCY`, but not always;
+depending on your data it could guess multiple valuation commodities.
+Usually you want to convert to a single commodity, so it's better to use `-X`, unless you're sure `-V` is doing what you want.

 ## Valuation date